Choose Paint. Choose Life.

 Aflutter With Clutter

-There’s nothing better than displaying a great selection of knick knacks and memorabilia, tales from your upbringing, souvenirs from your travels, an heirloom from a relative.
-But there’s no need to display every. single. one. of. them.
+There’s nothing better than displaying a great selection of knick-knacks and memorabilia, tales from your upbringing, souvenirs from your travels, an heirloom from a relative.
+But there’s no need to display every Single one of them.

-Pick and choose wisely, especially in smaller areas because these spaces will get cluttered very easily.
+Pick and choose wisely, especially in smaller areas because these spaces will get cluttered very quickly.
 A few of your favourite and most treasured pieces will add flair to the room without flooding it.
-Give them space to stand out and be a feature, it’s far more effective and pleasing to everyone’s eyes.
+Give them space to stand out and be a feature, and it’s far more effective and pleasing to everyone’s eyes.

 So, to summarise, use some restraint and don’t feel the need to match everything into sets.
-Take your time with your paint colours and test them in various lights, and in your home, and choose a few key pieces to display as real features to avoid clutter and over-kill.
+Take your time with your paint colours and test them in various lights, and your home, and choose a few key pieces to display as real features to avoid clutter and over-kill.